Charles W. Gilmore: Career

 As Curator, Gilmore was often asked to identify fossils brought to the museum by the public.
 In 1938, he examined fossilized teeth discovered by a limestone quarrying operation and identified them as rare Pleistocene fossils of tapir, bear, and an extinct North American lion.

 A prolific writer, Gilmore published 170 scientific papers during his career, including monographic studies on the osteology of Apatosaurus and Camptosaurus and the osteology of carnivorous and armored dinosaurs.
 As well as describing new dinosaurs, Gilmore wrote several monographs, including a 1914 monograph on Stegosaurus, a 1920 monograph on carnivorous dinosaurs, a 1936 review of Apatosaurus, as well as a more focused 1925 study of the Carnegie juvenile Camarasaurus.

 Gilmore retired from the Smithsonian in 1945, and died on September 27 that year.
-He was buried on September 29, 1945 at Arlington National Cemetery.
+He was buried on September 29, 1945, at Arlington National Cemetery.

+A posthumously published paper by Gilmore in 1946 described a new species of Cretaceous tyrannosaur discovered in Montana four years earlier by David Dunkle and a team from the Cleveland Museum of Natural History.
+The specimen described in the paper was named Gorgosaurus lancensis by Gilmore and was originally considered a new species of Gorgosaurus.
+This species would later be renamed in 1988 as a member of a new genus, Nanotyrannus lancensis.
+Debate continues as to the validity of the species, as many paleontologists now consider Nanotyrannus to be an immature Tyrannosaurus rex rather than a separate species.

 The scientific names of Gilmoremys (an extinct soft-shelled turtle named in 2011), Shuangmiaosaurus gilmorei (an herbivorous dinosaur named in 2003), Richardoestesia gilmorei (a bipedal dinosaur named in 1990), and Gilmoreosaurus (a disputed dinosaur genus named in 1979) honor Gilmore's contributions to vertebrate paleontology.